MARS-Group-HAW/esida-db/README.md

     $ python ./esida-cli.py param meteo_tprecit extract
     $ python ./esida-cli.py param meteo_tprecit load

-For available parameters see the listing at http://localhost/parameter.
+For available parameters see the listing at [http://localhost/parameter](http://localhost/parameter).
 After loading, you can use the download function for each shape or use the API to get the data (see Jupyter Notebook in folder `./notebooks/ESIDA DB Demo.ipynb`).

-## Extract data for MARS ABM

-After ingesting data you can create the MARS ABM box for an arbitrary region inside the area of the imported data.

-    $ python ./eisda-cli.py clip --wkt <path to WKT Polygon> --abm

-This will generate a simulation blueprint with the required input data.

-## Local development (directly)
+### Local development (directly)

 Stat the PostGIS database with docker-compose as shown above.
 Then install the dependencies: